Patent Foramen Ovale

 Signs and symptoms

 Most patients with isolated PFO are asymptomatic.
-When they do occur, signs and symptoms can include the following:
+Possible of the signs and symptoms can include:

 • History of stroke or transient ischemic event of undefined etiology